Cheadle Town F.C.: Foreign tours

-Cheadle Town are famous throughout non-league football for their foreign tours.
-When abroad the club travels under the name of AFC Manchester and have clocked up over 200,000 airmiles, 96 games in 30 different countries, a total aggregate crowd of 312,000 and 111 goals.
-Opponents have included seven national teams with the club being the first and only English outfit to play in and against Cuba (in 1975) – a match that was shown on Cuban national television.
-They have even graced the Azteca Stadium in Mexico City, playing to a crowd of 65,000 and met people such as Alfredo Di Stéfano, Ronnie Biggs and Rajiv Gandhi.
+Cheadle Town are famous throughout non-League football for their foreign tours.
+When abroad, the club travels under the name of AFC Manchester and have clocked up over 200,000 airmiles, 96 games in 30 different countries, a total aggregate crowd of 312,000 and 111 goals.
+Opponents have included seven national teams, with the club being the first and only English outfit to play in and against Cuba (in 1975) – a match that was shown on Cuban national television.
+They also played at the Azteca Stadium in Mexico City, watched by a crowd of 65,000 and met people such as Alfredo Di Stéfano, Ronnie Biggs and Rajiv Gandhi.

+In 1991, the team traveled to Rio de Janeiro in Brazil to play against Bangu.
+Cheadle Town expected to play against Bangu under-19, and the club from Rio de Janeiro believed that the opponent were Manchester United.
+Bangu defeated Cheadle Town 18–0.

-In October 2014 the club played host to the Russian under-19 team as a warm-up for the Russians prior to their game against Northern Ireland.
+In October 2014, the club played host to the Russian under-19 team as a warm-up for the Russians prior to their game against Northern Ireland.
 Cheadle lost 0–22.

 Link with FC Sports

 In December 2017, Cheadle Town F.C. became part of the Little Sports Group.
-The Little Sports Group founded FC Sports in 2009, consisting of junior football teams from U4's to U16's.
-In 2013 FC Sports was awarded 'Charter Standard' status by The FA, this kitemark recognises the standards of things such as facilities, coaching, policies and procedures and much more.
+The Little Sports Group founded FC Sports in 2009, consisting of junior football teams from U4s to U16s.
+In 2013, FC Sports was awarded 'Charter Standard' status by The FA, this kitemark recognises the standards of facilities, coaching, policies and procedures.